sftimeless/sftimeless/README.md

 Hi, I'm Christian.

-Founder of [Keel](https://keelapi.com), an AI authorization and accountability platform.
+🌴 Mission born & bred.

-Creator of the Permit-first governance model for AI.
+⚓️ Moldavanka anchored & raised.

-I'm building infrastructure that lets AI systems obtain authorization before they act and produce independently verifiable evidence afterward.
+Founder of [Keel](https://keelapi.com), an AI authorization and accountability platform where you can control what AI agents do, and prove what happened.

 ## Current work